ybroeker/assertions-json/README.md

 ```

 ## Dependency

-Add an Repository to your Repository-Section:
+Add the repository to your repository-Section:

 ```xml
 <repository>